WRITING STYLE: 3.5/5

 ENTERTAINMENT QUOTIENT: 3/5

-Going by the cover, the book will definitely seem hopeless to you, but what you wouldn’t realize at the time of eliminating this humble looking paperback for any of its flashier and enticing looking counterparts is the fact that behind that bland and insipid cover is a definitely good story; a story which at least deserves a single reading, a story which you will surely miss indulging in, if you choose this modest looking book.
-I myself was quite surprised by the difference between what I read and what I had expected to read.
+Going by the cover, the book will definitely seem hopeless to you.
+But what you wouldn’t realize at the time of eliminating this humble-looking paperback for any of its flashier and enticing looking counterparts is the fact that behind that bland and insipid cover is a definitely good story.

-In the end, my recommendation to my readers is to go ahead and grab The Thorough Check, for it is a decent work of fiction and deserves your attention.
+In the end, my recommendation to my readers is to go ahead and grab The Thorough Check because it is a decent work of fiction and deserves your attention.